USCGC ELM

 WELCOME!

-Homeported in Astoria, Oregon in 2019, U.S. Coast Guard Cutter ELM is District Thirteen's only sea-going buoy tender.
+Homeported in Astoria, Oregon in 2019, U.S. Coast Guard Cutter ELM is Northwest District's only sea-going buoy tender.

 USCGC ELM's primary mission is to service and maintain 131 aids to navigation along the Pacific coasts of Oregon and Washington, as well as in the Columbia River.
 The buoys she maintains are essential to commercial vessel traffic in major shipping ports such as Coos Bay, Newport, Astoria, Portland, Longview, and Seattle via the Strait of Juan de Fuca.
 Her area of responsibility extends from the Oregon/California border north to the Strait of Juan de Fuca, and east in the Columbia River to Longview, Washington.